Chisel Jersey Apple Tree Overview

 Chisel Jersey apple tree grows best when it’s planted in full sun in well-drained soil.
 The tree can grow well in hardiness zones 5 to 9.
 Moreover, it is vigorous and upright spreading.
 It produces good crop every other year.
 When the fruit is ripe, it will drop.
 However after harvest, it does not store well.
 The Chisel Jersey apple trees is susceptible to diseases.
 Even though it is self-sterile it is a good source of pollen for other trees.

 - Taste: bittersweet, high in tannins/sugars, and low in malic acid

 - Size: Medium

 - Color: Green base color covered in red flush.
 Has russetting at the stem.

 - Flowering Group: 6

-- Cultivation: This apple tree is vigorous.
-Upright spreading tree.
-Produces best crop every other year.
-Precocious.
+- Cultivation: This apple tree is vigorous, upright, precocious, spreading tree.
+Produces its best crop every other year.
 Fruit drops when ripe.

 - Storage: Does not keep well.
 Best to use right after harvest.